intarchboard/network-quality-workshop-report/README.txt

        application is capable of using extra capacity, end-users will see little benefit from using overprovisioned lines.

-   2. The working latency has stronger correlation with user experience than latency under an idle network load.
-The working latency can exceed the idle latency by order of magnitude.
+   2. Working latency has stronger correlation with user experience than latency under an idle network load.
+Working latency can exceed the idle latency by order of magnitude.

-   3. The RPM metric is a stable metric, with positive values being better, that can be effective to communicate latency to the end- users.
+   3. The RPM metric is a stable metric, with positive values being better, that may be more effective when communicating latency to end-users.

    4. The relationship between throughput and goodput can be effective in finding the saturation points, both in client-side